 In recent years, everyone has become aware of the benefits of snack meals.
 They are not only necessary for losing weight, but also essential for feeling good and dealing with long work hours.
 Most of us feel our energy waning around 3 p.m. or 4 p.m on workdays.
 But it can be hard to come up with healthy and creative options for snack meals to replenish energy.
 So if you’re tired of constantly eating walnuts and hazelnuts, check out these 5 healthy snack alternatives which are easy to find and prepare:

 1. I don’t have time to prepare anything.

-Convenient, pre-packaged foods can be your savior for snack meals, but you should read the labels very carefully because today’s supermarkets are full of unhealthy industrial foods.
-You should choose snacks without sugar or food preservatives and with at least 3 grams of protein.
-An energy bar with about 100-400 kcalories (you can choose your snacks’ calory count based on your current weight and your target weight) is generally the best choice.
+Convenient, pre-packaged foods can be your savior for healthy snack, but you should read the labels very carefully because today’s supermarkets are full of unhealthy industrial foods.
+You should choose healthy snacks without sugar or food preservatives and with at least 3 grams of protein.
+An energy bar with about 100-400 Kcal (you can choose your snacks’ calorie count based on your current weight and your target weight) is generally the best choice.
 When you are bored at the office during the afternoon, stay away from the nearest chocolate wafers.
-Instead give the coffee and energy bar duo a try.
-You will observe your work performance getting better.
+Instead, give the coffee and energy bar duo a try.
+You will observe your work performance by getting better.

 2. It’s really hot out there!
-Give me some refreshing desserts!
+Give me some refreshing healthy desserts!

 3. I’ve been feeling very hungry lately, and the usual snacks just don’t fill me up.